Home » Pumpkin Spice Cookies with Caramel Frosting

 Pumpkin Spice Cookies with Caramel Frosting

-One of my favorite goodies that my mom made while I was growing up were her Pumpkin Spice Cookies with Caramel Frosting.
+One of my favorite cookies growing up that my mom made were her Pumpkin Spice Cookies with Caramel Frosting.
 She did pumpkin spice before pumpkin spice was cool.
+These cookies are like little pumpkin clouds covered in caramel frosting.
+I couldn’t get enough of them when I was a kid!

 This frosting is so good.
 It’s my all time favorite frosting.
 It goes great on all sorts of goodies, muffins, cake, scones, the back of my hand….by golly I bet it would even be good slathered on pork loin.
 Now there’s a new trend for you pork luvah’s frosted tenderloin….please don’t tell me it’s all the rage already and I missed out.
 It wouldn’t surprise me….I am always the last to hear of these things.